 Regular weekly worship services begin at 10:00 a.m.
+Our worship service is Live Streamed on our Facebook Page.
+Follow us on Facebook to watch us live every Sunday at 10:00 AM.
 Nursery care and Sunday school are provided during worship.
 Coffee is available upon arrival and a social time with refreshments follows worship.
 We hope you will join us.

 The first Sunday of each month we have a communion service in which all are welcome to participate.

-For some time the worship committee discussed ways to add beauty to our worship space.
-Serendipitously, a young woman, who grew up at Sojourners, approached a committee member, saying that she would be a summer art intern and wondered if we would be open to an art installation.
+For some time the Worship ministry discussed ways to add beauty to our worship space.
+Serendipitously, a young woman, who grew up at Sojourners, approached a ministry member, saying that she would be a summer art intern and wondered if we would be open to an art installation.
 We joyfully accepted her gracious offer.
 The purpose of art in worship is to help us find new ways to imagine God, our relationship to God and to each other.
 Through art we experience our roles as co-creators with God.